 A Body is on the Lawn, and a Killer is on the Loose

 When Will Thatcher, doesn’t show up for work, James Lalonde is forced to attend an afternoon tea with Alistair Carmichael in his place.
 The lovely autumn afternoon tea comes to an abrupt end when a body turns up on the lawn of the Carmichael Estate with strange markings on his neck.

 But, something is missing, a priceless painting is off the wall.
 However, it’s no ordinary painting, it’s a Van Gogh purchased in an auction a few months ago.
 After discovering fresh tracks, most likely left by the murderer James realises the murder is still in the estate.

 Can James figure out who the thief and murderer are before he or Alistair is next?

-James, the chief editor of a small newspaper, returns home to discover that his girlfriend, Valentine has unexpectedly left.
-Later that morning, he fails to reallocate her story.
-To avoid blank space in the paper, James decides to write the story on the local museum’s latest acquisition, Excalibur.
-But, there’s one thing he didn’t count on… Excalibur is Missing, and his girlfriend has been kidnapped.
+Late one evening, he returns home to discover his long-time girlfriend and journalist, Valentine, has left.
+Early the next morning, James fails to reallocate her assigned story.
+To avoid blank space in the culture section and losing his job, he decides to write the story on the local museum’s latest acquisition, Excalibur.
+But, there’s one thing he didn’t count on–Excalibur is missing, and a dead body is at the crime scene.

 What I’m Writing!

-58,069 of 60,000 Words
+22,047 of 40,000 Words

 I’ve decided to add an extra book between the second book and the start of the byline series, where James arrives in New York.
-Book Three will be set in a 24 hour period in London.
-This novel will be available in ebook in Kindle Unlimited by the end of April 2021.
-And, the paperback editions soon after.
+Book Three will be set in a 24-hour period in London.
+This novel will be available in ebook on all major ebook retailers by the end of 2023.
+And the paperback editions soon after.
 I will be making this novel available for free to my James Lalonde Insiders reader club.
 You can become an insider here.